Prussian campaign (1626–1629): Battle of Hammerstein

 In early April, the Swedish garrison was forced to surrender after a long blockade and siege.
 Later, Koniecpolski intercepted a Swedish relief force of about 2,500 men under the command of Maximillian Teuffel and Johan Streiff, the relief force had been marching towards Putzig to relieve it, only to find out that the Commonwealth forces had captured it earlier and were blocking the road.
-An attempt to bypass the Poles by the Swedes failed.
+An attempt by the Swedes to bypass the Poles failed.
 Koniecpolski intercepted the remaining troops on April 12.
 Even though the Polish cavalry failed to break up the fortifications set up by the Swedes, after several skirmishes, the Swedes lost hope and mutinied.
 On April 15, they handed over both Teuffel and Streiff, after negotiations, most of the survivors entered Commonwealth service.
 Both Teuffel and Streiff were later exchanged and returned to Swedish service.